wellesley-prog-sys/wasmtime/cranelift/isle/veri/isle_fuzzing/src/ReadMe.md

 **Manual Use**

-To use expr.rs for clif module generation, run this command in the terminal:
+To use expr.rs for clif module generation, run this command in the terminal when you are in wasmtime/cranelift/isle/veri/isle_fuzzing/src:
 ```
 cargo run --bin expr
 ```